Empirical Framework for Cournot Oligopoly with Private Information: Model

 where $\mathfrak{\q}^+_{-i}(\mathbf{V}_{-i,t} , w , u ) = \sum_{\substack{j\neq i} }{\q}_j (V_{jt}, w , u)$ is the total quantities produced by $i$'s opponents, and the expectation is with respect to $i$'s interim belief about its opponents' costs $\mathbf{V}_{-i,t} :=(V_{1t},\cdots, V_{i-1,t}, V_{i+1,t}, \cdots, V_{\mathcal I,t})$ is distributed as $\mathbf{V}_{-i} : =(V_{1},\cdots, V_{i-1}, V_{i+1}, \cdots, V_{\mathcal I}) \sim \prod_{\substack{j\neq i}} F_{V_{j}}(\cdot) $.
 Then the equilibrium strategy must satisfy the following first-order condition:

 where the second equality follows from Assumption \ref{assump:distributions}.
 Thus, the equilibrium strategies are linear in private costs.
-To guarantee a unique solution with nonnegative quantities and a market clearing price, we impose additional assumptions on the parameters and supports.
+We impose additional assumptions on the parameters and their supports to guarantee a unique solution with nonnegative quantities and a market-clearing price.

 \begin{assumption} We have that $\beta>0$, $\lambda\geq0$, and { }Furthermore, \end{assumption}